-Friends like these are really hard to come by and I was on the verge of throwing it all out the window.
-The thoughts of “He is always supporting me yet I always prey on his downfall” roamed throughout my domain of reasoning.
+Friends like these are really hard to come by, and I was on the verge of throwing it all out the window.
+The thoughts of “He is always supporting me, yet I always prey on his downfall” roamed throughout my domain of reasoning.
 I let my ego go, suppressed my envy.
-All my friends always wished the best for me so what reason do I have to wish bad upon them regardless if they did better or worse than me.
+All my friends always wished the best for me, regardless if they did better or worse than me, so what reason do I have to wish bad upon them?

 With this mindset, I was inspired to share the same kindness, support and appreciation towards everyone.
-I realized that there are some things others had that I didn't, but I also had some things that most people don't have whether that was in our personal lives or school life, I realized that I should be more grateful for what I already have.
+I realized that there are some things others had that I didn't, but I also had some things that most people don't have.
+Whether that was in our personal lives or school life, I realized that I should be more grateful for what I already have.
 I was motivated to begin teaching and helping other people if they had problems, able to open up to a bigger community as you can never achieve anything alone.
 Most importantly I learned to let go of my ego while keeping my hunger to be the best.

+Dear Jeddy,

+This is a great first draft for your essay!
+Your descriptions are vivid and memorable, and you have a clearly structured story with engaging content.
+I only have a few notes, as below.

+First, as much as you can in your essay, you should always show more than tell.
+For example, instead of telling us that Edzel has always supported you despite your envy towards him, show us how he did this, through descriptive retellings.
+Walk the reader through the events of your story firsthand, so they can see through your perspective and relate to you.

+Second, for the conclusion of your essay, I suggest expand on the lessons you’ve learned a bit more.
+In what way did you share the kindness you’ve learned through your actions?
+Furthermore, how will this help you in your future endeavors?

+You’ve done great work so far.
+Keep it up!